 Your doctor or Maternal Health and Child Centre will be able to refer you to appropriate support; or you can self-refer to an organisation or psychologist.
-For a list of resources, see our article on post-partum mental health resources.

 All this being said, with a bit of organisation and making sure they know where to find the logistical and emotional support they need, a lot of women find returning to work rewarding.
 For most women, it takes time to find this balance.
 In this article, we’ll share some practical tips for home that may help you stay mentally healthy during this period of upheaval.

 At-home tips to make returning to work easier